 Time Doctor can also help you with payroll as it can do basic payroll calculations based on fixed salaries or by-hour wages.
 It also offers GPS tracking, which could be a useful feature for remote team working.

 The solution is available on most platforms.
 Unfortunately, Time Doctor doesn’t offer a free plan like RescueTime and Toggl but offers a 14-day free trial.
 After that, their pricing starts at $9.99 per user month.

 Customer Relationship Management is key to growing your business.
 Having good relationships with your customers helps you turn them into loyal paying customers, and having a growing customer base means having more sales.

 So, let’s see what CRM software can help your business grow and become more successful.

 HubSpot CRM is the leading CRM software right now, and it seems like it doesn’t intend to slow down any time soon.

-What made HubSpot such a successful solution is its friendly and easy-to-use interface, the richness of features, and a wide range of available integrations.
+HubSpot is a successful solution because of its friendly and easy-to-use interface, the richness of features, and a wide range of available integrations.